 The Zions Bank High Yield Internet Checking is an interest-bearing online checking account that offers competitive rates based on the balance you maintain in your account.

-It takes $100 to open an account and there is no minimum balance requirement.
-For more information or to open a checking account online visit their website: www.zionsbank.com
+It takes $100 to open an account, and there is no minimum balance requirement.
+For more information or to open a checking account online, visit their website: www.zionsbank.com

 Aurora Bank Checking Account

-Your account is eligible for overdraft protection and your first set of checks is free.
+Your account is eligible for overdraft protection, and your first set of checks is free.
 Aurora Bank also offers a wide range of consumer, business, and commercial banking, including savings, checking, money market accounts, debit cards, CDs, a variety of loan options, and more.

-For more information or to open a checking account online visit the Aurora Bank website.
+For more information or to open a checking account online, visit the Aurora Bank website.

 Axos Bank (formerly Bank of Internet USA)

-Axos Bank is one of the more obscure banks on our list, but that doesn’t mean that you should count them out of your search.
-With their “Rewards Checking” account, you can earn up to 1.30% APY, which is drastically higher than you’re going to earn with just about any other checking account.
-There are a few requirements that you’ll have to meet, but most of them are simple.
+Axos Bank is one of the more obscure banks on our list, but that doesn’t mean you should count them out of your search.
+With their “Rewards Checking” account, you can earn up to 1.30% APY, which is drastically higher than you will earn with just about any other checking account.

 MemoryBank

-While it might sound like an odd choice, if you’re looking for another high-yield checking account, then look no further than MemoryBank’s EarnMore Account.
+While it might sound like an odd choice, if you’re looking for another high-yield checking account, look no further than MemoryBank’s EarnMore Account.
 If you open up one of these accounts, you can enjoy a stunning 1.50% APY for the first year that you have the account.

 One of the obvious downsides is that you won’t have access to thousands of physical branches across the country like you will with some options.